rartino/guide/Arriving/international.rst

 * Use the App for Android or iPhone.
 Buy a ticket before the bus arrives, and press 'activate' on it as you are entering the bus.
 To pay inside the app you either have to use the Swedish payment system `Swish <https://www.getswish.se/>`_ or enter a VISA or mastercard number into your phone.
-* Buy a one-time ticket in Green machines
+* Buy a one-time ticket in green ticket machines called `Quickomat <https://www.ostgotatrafiken.se/biljetter/kopa-biljett/quickomater/>`_.
-  `Quickomat <https://www.ostgotatrafiken.se/biljetter/kopa-biljett/quickomater/>`_.
 These are however not that common.
 * Buy a one-time ticket at the Östgötatrafiken customer center at Linköping resecentrum or in a `cooperating store <https://www.ostgotatrafiken.se/biljetter/kopa-biljett/forsaljningsombud/>`_.